 Craig Turner – Mental Skills Coach / OAS administrative support

 Craig’s role at the Otago Academy of Sport is split into two key areas.
-Firstly Craig is assisting Nat as one of the Academy’s mental skills and performance coaches.
+Firstly Craig is one of the Academy’s mental skills and performance coaches.
 In this role he works with the athletes one on one to develop their knowledge around mental skills, and tailors a mental skills program to each of the athletes needs .
 His second role within the Academy is to assist Carmel with running the academy program as well as operating the social media platforms to highlight the success of the athletes.
 He studied a Bachelor of Science in Psychology and Sport and Exercise science at the University of Otago and continued his post graduate education in Sport Psychology at Otago University with a Masters of Sport Development and Management.
 He has since set up his own Mental skills consulting business – Diamond Mindset.

 Matthew Blair – Strength and Conditioning